-First, load your photo up on the app.
+First, load your photo on the app.
 Next, tap “healing.”
 It will then bring you to the blemish brush.
 In this example, I will remove the circular ring on the wall.

 There is a guide video option if you need help or want to watch how unwanted objects are taken out in a photo.
-Play it to get a rough idea of how your picture looks like after Spot Healing.
+Play it to get a rough idea of what your picture looks like after Spot Healing.

 Next, after you’re in Spot Heal mode, use your finger to swipe over the unwanted object.
 Spot Heal blends it out of the photo, making it look like it was never there to begin with.